 Diversification was seen as too risky as the brand was too strongly associated with its category.
 There were very few options to diversify.

 Brand L’s category was relatively small compared to other alcohol categories.
-But there was another bigger category with a different product, but a similar target audience and drinking occasion.
+But there was another category with a similar but slightly different product, and a similar target audience and drinking occasion.

 But needing more growth, Brand L decided to play David to Brand B’s Goliath.
 It decided to launch a new product to directly compete in Brand B’s category.